diyarkudrat/databricks_data_sharing_project/docs/DATABRICKS_SETUP.md

 - Check that you're using the correct workspace URL

 ### "Table not found" error
-- Confirm you ran the CREATE TABLE script
-- Check you're using the correct catalog/schema: `default.sales_data`
+- Verify you're using the correct table name: `samples.accuweather.daily_weather_data`
+- Check the catalog browser in SQL Editor to confirm the table path
-- Verify your warehouse has access permissions
+- Ensure your warehouse has access permissions

 ### Connection timeout
-- For Community Edition, there may be rate limits
-- Trial workspaces should have better performance
 - Check your network/firewall isn't blocking Databricks
+- Ensure the warehouse is running (not stopped)
+- Trial workspaces should have good performance

 ## Cost Management Tips

-- **Auto Stop**: Warehouses auto-stop after 10 minutes (free tier)
+- **Auto Stop**: Your warehouse auto-stops after 10 minutes of inactivity
-- **Compute**: Community Edition has limited compute - suitable for demos
-- **Trial**: AWS trial is free for 14 days, includes generous compute credits
+- **Trial Period**: AWS trial is free for 14 days with generous compute credits
-- **Monitoring**: Check the "Billing" section to track usage (trial accounts only)
+- **Monitoring**: Check the "Billing" section to track usage during your trial
+- **Start/Stop Manually**: Stop the warehouse when not in use to conserve credits

 ---